jepler/cropgui/README.md

 boundary may move a little bit; this represents the limitation that the upper-left corner must be at a multiple of 8x8 original image pixels.

-cropgui is written in Python and requires python, python-tkinter, python-imaging, python-imaging-tk, and libjpeg-progs.
+cropgui is written in Python and requires the following packages:
+ * Debian: python, python-tkinter, python-imaging, python-imaging-tk, and libjpeg-progs.
+ * Fedora: python2-pillow, libjpeg-turbo-utils, pygtk2,
+   pygtk2-libglade, and ImageMagick.

 It is available under the terms of the GNU GPL version 2 or later.

 The specific external programs required are:
  * `jpegtran` to crop jpeg images (debian package: libjpeg-turbo-progs or libjpeg-progs)